whiprandolph/bestseller/Part 2 - Why Are We So Lost？/07 - Encouraging vs Discouraging Spirituality.md

 Jesus Christ was called a "messiah" (which simply means "savior" or "liberator") because the Jews wanted someone to save them.
 But save them from what?
 They wanted someone to save them from oppressive Roman rule.
 They wanted a revolutionary, and Jesus stood up and did his revolutionary work even knowing authorities would surely kill him for it.
 And they did.

 Martin Luther King Jr worked to end racial oppression and imperialism in the United States in the 1950s and 1960s, and like Jesus Christ, he carried on his work fully aware that he would be killed for it.
-And the United States government did indeed kill Martin Luther King Jr, as documented by copious evidence at a trial in Memphis, Tennessee in 1999.**
+And the United States government did indeed kill Martin Luther King Jr, as documented by copious evidence at a trial in Memphis, Tennessee in 1999.

-In unhealthy cultures, _authorities consistently kill or imprison our greatest spiritual leaders_, the ones who show the most bravery and generosity, who act in deepest service, who work the hardest to end the injustices that always exist when a few people rule over the rest.**
+In unhealthy cultures, _authorities consistently kill or imprison our greatest spiritual leaders_, the ones who show the most bravery and generosity, who act in deepest service, who work the hardest to end the injustices that always exist when a few people rule over the rest.

 Authorities and their police try to maintain order, and what could be more disruptive of the social order than someone who leads their people to freedom?
-Killing or imprisoning spiritual leaders is a key way that police maintain order.**
+Killing or imprisoning spiritual leaders is a key way that police maintain order.

 Countless people truly believe they need authorities' "leadership" and "strength" to keep them safe, unaware that authorities actually kill or imprison the wisest and bravest leaders among us.

 #### How Can Everyone Be Divine If Some People Act with Cruelty and Selfishness?

 Authoritarian religions commonly encourage shame, disconnection from divinity, a sense of inherent badness or conditional goodness, self-doubt, and sexism.
 But the three core spiritual practices encourage the opposite.

-A practical aware gratitude encourages deep awareness of others and gratitude for each person's gifts instead of hurtful sexist or racist assumptions.
-Everyone has sacred gifts to give, a life purpose that only they can get done, and this belief encourages high self-worth and a sense of inherent goodness, and leaves no room for shame.
-And living in reciprocity encourages deep and secure solidarity rather than isolation, despair, and division.**
+The first spiritual practice, *developing a practical aware gratitude*, encourages deep awareness of others and gratitude for each person's gifts instead of hurtful sexist or racist assumptions.

+The second spiritual practice of *giving our gifts* reminds us that everyone has sacred gifts to give, a life purpose that only they can contribute, and this belief encourages high self-worth and a sense of inherent goodness, and leaves no room for shame.

+And the third core spiritual practice of *living in reciprocity* encourages deep and secure solidarity rather than the isolation, despair, and division that many of us in unhealthy cultures feel daily.

 The three core spiritual practices bring out the best in people.
 Is it any wonder that healthy cultures around the world embrace these practices?
-And is it any wonder that authoritarian religions encourage hurtful attitudes instead?**
+And is it any wonder that authoritarian religions encourage hurtful attitudes instead?

 So which is it?
 Are humans inherently selfish or inherently generous?
 Or does it depend on the person or culture?
 I believe _divinity speaks through each person's heart_.
 Each person has a life purpose, or sacred gifts to give, and the divine force in each person's heart will help them find their gifts if they will only listen.